Erika's practice includes complex, commercial, art, and employment litigation. She also advises clients on employment

-Erika is a director of the Harvard Law School Association of Massachusetts, where she leads an annual mentoring program and coordinates other initiatives.
-In 2018, she introduced approximately 90 students and recent graduates to alumni mentors.
+She is a director of the Harvard Law School Association of Massachusetts, where she has led a mentoring program and coordinated other initiatives.
 Prior to joining the firm, Erika was an associate at a boutique litigation firm in Boston.

 Representative Client Work

 - Counsel to heirs of Holocaust victims in a suit for restitution of the Guelph Treasure, which was sold under duress in 1935 to agents of the Prussian government.
 The D.C.
 Circuit Court of Appeals upheld a ruling that the U.S. has jurisdiction over the German state museum in Philipp v.
 F.R.G., 894 F.3d 406 (D.C.
 Cir.
 2018).
 The U.S. Supreme Court granted certiorari in 2020; Erika was on the merits brief and assisted in preparation for argument (held in December of 2020).

 - Represented a Massachusetts landowner in a breach of contract suit that a would-be real estate purchaser filed in Land Court.
 Achieved dismissal of the suit and an award of attorney’s fees.
 When the purchaser appealed to the Massachusetts Appeals Court, secured affirmation of judgment and additional attorney’s fees.

 - Represented members of the Berkshire Museum in litigation concerning a proposed sale of art to fund museum operations.